srl-labs/wsl-containerlab/README.md

 | Windows 11 |      Yes      |         Yes        |

 We recommend using Windows Terminal for the best experience:
-- Windows 11 users: Windows Terminal is installed by default
+- Windows 11 users: Windows Terminal is installed by default.
-- Windows 10 users: Download Windows Terminal from the [Microsoft Store](https://aka.ms/terminal)
+- Windows 10 users: Download Windows Terminal from the [Microsoft Store](https://aka.ms/terminal).

 # Installation